-Patients with cancer should consider taking at least the first 10 listed interventions; this can be modified according to the patient's individual clinical response and preferences.
-Furthermore, it is important to recognize that many of these interventions act additively/synergistically with each other and with conventional chemotherapy.
-Metronomic chemotherapy dosing is preferred (see below).
-Patients should monitor the response to treatment with a PET scan (glucose uptake scan) every three months and then at least every 6 months once in remission/cancer stable.
+Patients with cancer should consider taking at least the first 6-10 listed interventions; this can be modified according to the tumor type and the patient's individual clinical response and preferences.
+Furthermore, it is important to recognize that many of these interventions act additively/synergistically with one another and with conventional chemotherapy.
+For example, PDE5-inhibitors have apoptotic effects when combined with the green tea polyphenol EGCG in multiple myeloma, gastric, pancreatic and prostate cell lines, while EGCG and the PD5-inhibitor alone had little impact on tumor viability.(452-454) This suggests that the use of a single repurposed drug/nutraceutical is likely to be ineffective.
+Furthermore, with regards to conventional chemotherapy, metronomic dosing is preferred (see below).

+Patients should monitor the response to treatment with a PET scan (glucose uptake scan) every three months and then at least every six months once in remission/cancer stable.
 Patients should follow their tumor markers concomitantly.
 Circulating tumor DNA (in blood specimens) is an emerging technology that may prove useful for monitoring tumor progression.
-(409, 410) Patients and their healthcare providers should dynamically follow their tumor markers and adjust their treatment protocol accordingly.
+(455, 456) Patients and their healthcare providers should dynamically follow their tumor markers and adjust their treatment protocol accordingly.
 Patients who demonstrate a good clinical response should not stop their treatment protocol abruptly, as this may result in a relapse, (4) but rather reduce the number of interventions dynamically.

-Antioxidant supplements (vitamins A, C, and E; coenzyme Q10, and N-acetyl cysteine) should be avoided in patients with cancer.
-In an experimental model, Wang et al demonstrated that vitamin C, vitamin E and n-acetylcysteine (NAC) increased tumor angiogenesis by BACH1 mechanism (redox-sensitive transcription factor BTB and CNC homology 1).
-(411)These antioxidants should specifically be avoided in patients undergoing chemotherapy and radiotherapy, as these interventions act largely by increasing oxidant injury, which is minimized by antioxidant supplements.
-(412, 413) Paradoxically, while oral vitamin C is a potent antioxidant, (414) high-dose intravenous vitamin C generates reactive oxygen species that potentiates the effects of chemotherapy and radiation therapy (see section on intravenous vitamin C).
+Antioxidant supplements (vitamins A, C, and E; coenzyme Q10, and N-acetyl cysteine (NAC) should be avoided in patients with cancer.
+In an experimental model, Wang et al demonstrated that vitamin C, vitamin E and NAC increased tumor angiogenesis by BACH1 mechanism (redox-sensitive transcription factor BTB and CNC homology 1).
+(457) These antioxidants should specifically be avoided in patients undergoing chemotherapy and radiotherapy, as these interventions act largely by increasing oxidant injury, which is minimized by antioxidant supplements.
+(458, 459) Paradoxically, while oral vitamin C is a potent antioxidant, (460) high-dose intravenous vitamin C generates reactive oxygen species that potentiates the effects of chemotherapy and radiation therapy (see section on intravenous vitamin C).